Penny Dent – Kennel Club Assured Breeder

 They must also be bred for better temperament and health, just like my own girls.
 I need to know that they are loving, loved, pet dogs who are fit for purpose.
 In other words they must be healthy dogs with strong breed lines and in good shape.
 I want to know that they are keen, ready to take on whatever is asked of them, just like mine!

-I am delighted that I now have my own stud dog, Dentbros Jelly Bean**, known as JB.
+I am delighted that I now have my own stud dog, Dentbros Man on the Moon**, known as Quin.

 How long do you keep your puppies for before they go to their new homes?